thomasgillis/ucx/docs/source/index.rst

 OpenUCX
 *******

-Unified Communication X (UCX) provides an optimized communication layer for Message Passing (MPI), PGAS/OpenSHMEM libraries and RPC/data-centric applications.
+Unified Communication X (UCX) provides an optimized production proven communication framework for modern, high-bandwidth and low-latency networks.

-UCX utilizes high-speed networks for inter-node communication, and shared memory mechanisms for efficient intra-node communication.
+UCX exposes a set of abstract communication primitives which utilize the best of available hardware resources and offloads.
+These include RDMA (Infiniband and RoCE), TCP, GPUs, Shared Memory, network based hardware atomics.

+UCX implements best practices for transfer of messages of all sizes, based on accumulated experience gained from applications running on the world's largest datacenters and supercomputers.

+UCX facilitates rapid development by providing a high-level API, masking the low-level details, while maintaining high-performance and scalability.

+The full list of UCX capabilities and features can be found __here__

 .. image:: _static/UCX_Layers.png
    :alt: UCX layer diagram